sindresorhus/grunt-sass/readme.md

 This task uses the experimental and superfast Node.js based Sass compiler [node-sass](https://github.com/andrew/node-sass) (which only compiles .scss files).

-*Note that node-sass is currently under heavy development and might be unstable, there are also some stuff missing, like a compression option.
+*Note that node-sass is currently under heavy development and might be unstable.
 Check out [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) (based on Ruby Sass) if you want something stable that also supports the old syntax, but in turn much slower.*

 ## Getting Started